ryanq47/Proxmox-Knockoff-Vapps/README.md

 4. **Convert VMs to Templates**

- - Once your VMs are finalized and added to the pool, convert them to templates via the Proxmox GUI.
+   - Once your VMs are finalized and added to the pool, convert them to templates via the Proxmox GUI (right click on VM -> `convert to template`)

    - These templates will then be used for cloning when creating new VAPP instances.

 ----------
 ### Recommended Template Configuration